 To log in into a computer, we need a username.
 Username is an identity to recognized by a computer.
-Based on it, computer will apply a set of rules to a someone that log in with that username.
-On Linux system we can use id command.
+Based on it, the computer will apply a set of rules to a someone that log in with that username.
+In this article, I will show you how to use Linux id command.

 What is id command